League-of-Foundry-Developers/fvtt-module-theatre/README.md

 ### socketlib

 This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) library for wrapping core methods.
-It is a optional dependency and it is recommended for the best experience and compatibility with other modules.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ### Key Binds
 Theatre inserts now supports keybinds through the keybind API.
 The default keybinds are as follows (on windows):